VUEngine/VUEngine-Plugins/cameras/PlatformerCamera/readme.md

 VUEngine Plugin: PlatformerCamera
 =================================

-Implements a common platformer camera.

-It follows an entity.
+Implements a common platformer camera that follows an entity.

 USAGE